leiw5173/Neo-Incentive-NFTs/README.md

 There are two kinds of Incentive NFTs in this system.
 One is for contributors of this repo.
 Another is for learners who complete the tasks.

-- `Contributors NFT`: We will deploy a Non-tradable NFT smart contract to reward the contributors who make their efforts on this system.
+- `Contributor NFT`: We will deploy a Non-tradable NFT smart contract to reward the contributors who make their efforts on this system.
 - `Learners NFT`: We will deploy four Non-tradable NFT smart contract to reward learners who complete the different levels of tasks.
   - `Junior Learner`: The learners who are able to deploy smart contract on testnet can get this NFT
   - `Middle Learner`: The learners who are able to create website and interact with smart contract can get this NFT.